-- 1. a) Iron - Nickel - b) - Analysis of volcanic materials that have erupted - Examine mines and bore holes matter and profiles - Study earthquake/seismic waves. - Analyse rocks of meteorites and moon - 2 a) A theory that state that the earth crust is divided into block of land (plates) that float and move towards, away, or parallel past each other.
-Eg. African block etc. - b) - Geological evidence -Rocks similar in Eastern coast of South America and Western Coast of Africa. - Jig-Saw-fit-some coasts can fit each other e.g. Western Coast of Africa and Eastern South America. - Similarity in climate e.g. Southern, continents share tropical climate and lack winter. - Fossil remains are similar at Coasts that fit each other. - Paleo magnetism. .
+1. a) - Iron - Nickel b) Analysis of volcanic materials that have erupted Examine mines and bore holes matter and profiles Study earthquake/seismic waves.
+Analyse rocks of meteorites and moon 2 A theory that state that the earth crust is divided into block of land (plates) a) that float and move towards, away, or parallel past each other.
+Eg. African block etc. b) Geological evidence -Rocks similar in Eastern coast of South America and Western Coast of Africa.
+Jig-Saw-fit-some coasts can fit each other e.g. Western Coast of Africa and Eastern South America.
+Similarity in climate e.g. Southern, continents share tropical climate and lack winter.
+Fossil remains are similar at Coasts that fit each other.
+Paleo magnetism. .

+3. a)

 - Temperature decreases with increase in height above sea level

 - Is most dense layer

 - Contain weather forming elements

 - Life supporting zone

-- b)
+b)

-- Far from obstacles e g houses, trees which may provide shade.
+- Far from obstacles e g houses, trees which may provide shade

 - Placed upright on the ground.

 - On flat ground / free from flooding

 - Cylinder kept at height of 30cm above the ground

+4. a)

 - Alternating cooling and heating shift soil particles

 - Moisture in soil and its loss compact and loose soil particles

 - Earth quake triggers off soil creep

 - Freezing and thawing

-- b)

 - Afforestation and reforestation

-- Proper agricultural practices e.g. terracing, planting cover crops
+Proper agricultural practices e.g. terracing, planting cover crops

 - Regulating livestock and controlled grazing

 - Building gabions, dams and cutoffs.

-- 5. (a) - Rock must be chalk, limestone, and dolomite - Climate be high temperatures and high rainfall - Deep water table - Thick vegetation to release and increase amount of carbon dioxide in 13

-- b) Name two sources of under ground water.
+- 5. (a) - Rock must be chalk, limestone, and dolomite - Climate be high temperatures and high rainfall - Deep water table - Thick vegetation to release and increase amount of carbon dioxide - b) Name two sources of under ground water.

+1 in 13

 - Water trapped in rocks (Manmatic water)

 - Lake and sea water percolating into the ground

 - Melt water sinking to the ground

 - Rain water percolating into the ground

-6. a) (i) Ans.
-5.4 +-0.1 km ---- -------- ------------------- b) (i)
+- 6. a) (i) Ans.
+5.4 +-0.1 km - (ii)